Picker Builder:

 Select pattern and press Split in Object section

-There are 3 ways to split up - by names, hierarchy and position
+There are 4 ways to split up - by names, hierarchy, world position and influenced meshes.

 Also you can merge patterns - select several and click the Merge button.